NomicFoundation/hardhat/docs/guides/truffle-migration.md

 Hardhat is a task runner that facilitates building Ethereum smart contracts.
 It helps developers manage and automate the recurring tasks that are inherent to the process of building smart contracts, as well as easily introducing more functionality around this workflow.
 This means compiling and testing at the very core.

-The bulk of Hardhat's functionality comes from plugins, which as a developer you're free to choose the ones you want to use.
+The bulk of Hardhat's functionality comes from plugins, and as a developer you're free to choose the ones you want to use.
 There are plugins for Truffle 4 and 5 that make migrating to Hardhat easy.